Bowhead whale: Whaling

-This bowhead subsistence hunting occurs during the northward spring migrations based from the ice and from small boats during the returning fall migrations.
+In 2024, the Inuit hunters of Aklavik, Northwest Territories were permitted to hunt and kill one bowhead whale to distribute the whale meat, an important part of Inuit cuisine, to Inuvialuit and Gwich'in communities in the region.

 Conservation

 The bowhead is listed in Appendix I by CITES.
 While the global population is thought to be secure, thus assigned "least concern" status, some populations are listed by the National Marine Fisheries Service as "endangered" under the auspices of the United States' Endangered Species Act.
 The IUCN Red List data are: